amabdelmongy/Payment.Gateway/README.md

 ### Onion architecture
 The Onion Architecture is an Architectural Pattern that enables maintainable and evolutionary enterprise systems.

-### unit tests
+### Unit tests
  It validates if that code results in the expected state (state testing) or executes the expected sequence of events (behavior testing).
-It cover more than 83% for all code and more than 98% for Domain
+ It covers more than 83% of all code and more than 98% for Domain.

-### integration tests
+### Integration tests
 individual software modules are combined and tested as a group

 ### Swagger documentation